crnicholson/Carbon-Capture/README.md

 Throughout this project, the terms "sorbent," "ion exchange resin," "anion resin," "resin," and "sorbent material" are used interchangeably.

-## Prerequisites

-To understand or replicate parts of this project, you should have the following skills and knowledge:

-1. Basic Arduino coding and wiring
-2. Familiarity with the Arduino Serial Monitor
-3. Proficiency with tools such as drills and hot glue guns
-4. Experience with simple data analysis tools (e.g., Google Sheets or Excel)
-5. A basic understanding of:
-   * Airtight sealing
-   * Basic/intermediate-level chemistry and physics
-   * Common sense (I admit, I’m lacking some of that myself)

 ## Data Analysis/Quantification

-To create graphs from the CO2 sensor, follow this simple guide that I made: [https://github.com/charlienicholson3/scd30Code/tree/main](https://github.com/charlienicholson3/scd30Code/tree/main).

-To learn how much carbon dioxide you captured, use this script: [https://github.com/charlienicholson3/Carbon-Capture-Calculator](https://github.com/charlienicholson3/Carbon-Capture-Calculator).
+To learn how much carbon dioxide you captured, use this [script](Code/README.md#carbon-removal-calculator).

+To create graphs from the CO₂ sensor, follow this [simple guide](Code/README.md#anaylsis) that I made.

 ## Further Learning